tomhallmain/dev_scripts/README.md

 Scripts and CLI commands to make development and testing workflows easier.

-All commands are namespaced to begin with `ds:` so there should be little to no clashing with any existing commands in your local shell environment.
+All commands are namespaced to `ds:*` so there should be little to no clashing with any existing commands in your local shell environment.

 # Installation